Junk Journals are a new passion

 and a way to sort my photography

-Coffee dyed papers, cut card stock placement holder sewn for shabby distressed look
+Coffee dyed papers, cut card stock placement holder sewn for shabby distressed look and my photos.
+One page from a signature representing "Wicked Plants" exhibit. |

 As much as I love creating digital photography there is something missing when you can't hold an item in your hand.
 I miss real photographs:) I have years of images that sit patiently in file folders in my computer waiting for me to view them, reminisce with them, create with them.
 But out of site does perpetuate out of mind.